 At the root of the current violence in Mexico is a lucrative drug trade that offers traffickers $50 for every dollar they invest.

 And those cartels have grown the trade to incredible proportions.
-In his book, Grillo describes a visit a Mexican military base that was used to store drugs that had been confiscated from the cartels.
+In his book, Grillo describes a visit to a Mexican military base that was used to store drugs that had been confiscated from the cartels.

 As we step inside, a cocktail of mystic toxic smells greets us.
 To the left, towers of cling-wrapped marijuana loom above our heads.
 To the right are huge sacks of cut-up ganja plants and enough seeds to give birth to a forest of psychedelic weed.
 Walking forward, we stumble into a pile of giant, blue metal saucepans ...
 The white sludge of raw methamphetamine fills the pan like a foul stew of ice and sour milk.
 In a corner, we catch sight of a much older Sinaloan product, black-tar heroin, which looks like jet-black Play-Doh, oozing out of yellow cans.